VincentPinet/videopoker-solver/README.md

 }
 ```

-Would take about 20 ms without the constexpr specifier; but somehow doesn't compile at all after more than 30 minutes even with 16 threads while using 40 Go of swap..
+Would take about 20ms without the constexpr specifier; but somehow doesn't compile at all after more than 30 minutes even with 16 threads while using 40 Go of swap..
 If solving ONE hand wasn't trivially doable, the whole game is probably impossible.
 But because I am not willing to go down without at least a small victory; if we unfairly remove from consideration throwing away all five (and after some tweaking with the `-fconstexpr-*` compile options), the resulting binary looks like this:

 ```nasm